Cigna Healthcare in California

 The Department also has a toll-free telephone number: 1.888.HMO.2219 and a TDD line

-Please note that the products and services described on Cigna's websites may not be applicable to you or available to you under your employer’s plan.
+Please note that the products and services described on the websites of Cigna Healthcare may not be applicable to you or available to you under your employer’s plan.
 Please refer to your plan documents for information that is applicable to your specific plan.

 While reviewing the information on this page, it’s important to note:

 - The disclosures provided here are general and your plan documents may contain additional disclosures which are required by your state and/or specific to your plan.
 The disclosures in your plan documents take precedence.

 - Certain mandates may only apply to certain plan types.

 - State mandates may not apply to employer-funded (or self-funded) plans.
 Please contact your employer if you need to know whether your plan is self-funded and whether any state mandates apply to your plan.